 - Tap 'Refuel'

-- Read the instructions to see what kind of fuel the car takes
+- Note what kind of fuel the car takes

 - Fill up and pay using your own money

 - Ask for a tax invoice - make sure it details:

 - Tap 'Refuel' in the app

 - Tap 'Add photo' to take or upload a photo of the tax invoice - make sure the entire invoice is clear and readable in the photo

 - Enter the total cost of the fuel and the number of litres purchased - you can see this information on the tax invoice